 - If you are interested in applying Early Decision and intend to apply for financial aid, you may request an early financial aid estimate before submitting your application.
 This allows you to evaluate the affordability of attending Oberlin before committing to an Early Decision application.
-To obtain an early estimate, you must begin the Common App and add Oberlin to your "My Colleges" list and complete the Oberlin Questions section to indicate that you intend to apply Early Decision.
+To obtain an early estimate, you must complete Part I of the Oberlin College Application (available soon) and indicate that you intend to apply as an Early Decision candidiate.
 Please note an early Decision preference is not binding until you submit the Common Application's Early Decision Agreement.
 Please refer to the table below for all required materials and deadlines.

 - If you submit all of the required documents promptly, you will receive your estimated award prior to the Early Decision application deadline.

 Early Decision I

 Early Decision II